d9pouces/PolyArchiv/doc/source/configuration.rst

 Associating collect and backup points
 -------------------------------------

-All remote repositories apply to all collect points but you can change this behaviour by applying tags to repositories.
+All backup points apply to all collect points but you can change this behaviour by applying tags to repositories.
-By default, a collect point has the tag `local` and include all existing remote repositories: `included_remote_tags=*`.
+By default, a collect point has the tag `collect` and include all existing backup points: `included_backup_point_tags=*`.
-A remote repository has the tag `remote` and include all collect points: `included_collect_point_tags=*`.
+A backup point has the tag `backup` and include all collect points: `included_collect_point_tags=*`.

-If large collect points should not be sent to a given remote repository, you can exclude the "large" tags from the remote configuration:
+If large collect points should not be sent to a given backup point, you can exclude the "large" tags from the backup configuration:

 .. code-block::  ini
-  :caption: /etc/polyarchiv/my-remote.remote
+  :caption: /etc/polyarchiv/my-backup-point.backup
-  :name: tags1:/etc/polyarchiv/my-remote.remote
+  :name: tags1:/etc/polyarchiv/my-backup-point.backup

   [repository]
   engine=git